 The Episcopal Church

 The Episcopal Church is always growing and changing as the Holy Spirit guides us.
 Most recently, our Presiding Bishop Michael Curry has led the Church in its ongoing work of racial reconciliation, creation care, and evangelism.
-He speaks about our Church as “the Episcopal Branch of the Jesus Movement,” which encourages Episcopalians to center their lives on Christ’s liberating, life-giving Way of Life through loving Jesus, loving their neighbors, and restoring humanity and creation to unity with God.
-The Episcopal church is enthusiastic about justice and celebrates the full inclusion of all people in all sacraments.
+He speaks about our Church as “the Episcopal Branch of the Jesus Movement,” which encourages Episcopalians to center our lives on Christ’s liberating, life-giving Way of Life through loving Jesus, loving our neighbors, and restoring humanity and creation to unity with God.
+The Episcopal Church is enthusiastic about justice and celebrates the full inclusion of all people in all sacraments.